 You can’t visit any part of Cyprus without exploring the gorgeous Troodos mountains!

 Take a tour and let your guide teach you about the local history, the stories behind the popular wineries and the friendly villages.
+We went on the 100% Cyprus tour and it was absolutely brilliant, check it out here.

 I’d recommend taking a tour because it means that you’ll stop at the most interesting points without wasting time.
 The mountain area is huge so trust the guides who know what they’re doing and where they’re going!